unpoly/unpoly/src/unpoly/pages/opening-overlays.md

 </a>
 ```

-Instead of embedding a HTML string, you can also refer to a [template](/templates):
+Instead of embedding an HTML string, you can also refer to a [template](/templates):

 ```html
 <a up-layer="new popup" up-content="#help"> <!-- mark-phrase "up-content" -->